 This course presents an informal introduction to U.S. culture for international students newly arrived in the country.
-Discussion of selected readings and materials presented online, local through learning effective dictionary usage and word attack skills.
+Discussion of selected readings and materials presented online, local excursions, and guest speakers will help students adjust to their new environment.
+Topics will include information on health and safety, aspects of cultural adjustment, expectations of the U.S. academic classroom, and the Benedictine Heritage.